Keegan's Story

 As she was removing the baby from the body bag, the first thing she noticed was perfect little teeny round toes.
 She remembers telling the baby, to be named Jeanette, what cute little toes she had.

-Elissa had asked the owner of her real estate company, Windermere Exclusive Properties, Mark Loscher, if he and his wife would like to name a baby, as they had lost their teen age daughter in a school bus accident in San Marcos and she thought this would help with their grief.
-Mark and Maureen chose the name Jeanette.
+Naming Janette: Elissa had asked an acquaintance if he and his wife would like to name a baby, as they had recently lost their teenage daughter in a school bus accident in San Marcos and she thought this would help with their grief.
+They chose the name Jeanette.

-A year and a half later, Elissa got a call from Laura Johnson, who had adopted a baby boy who was very sick for his first year and had to get well before he could be adopted.
-Going through Keegan's paper, she noticed that his paperwork said he was a twin so Laura called the medical examiner and asked them what happened to Keegan's twin.
+A year and a half later, Elissa got a call from a woman who had adopted a baby boy that was very sick for his first year and had to get well before he could be adopted.
+His name was Keegan.
+Going through Keegan's paperwork, she noticed that it listed him as a twin.
+The woman called the medical examiner and asked them what happened to Keegan's twin.
 They told her that they were not sure and to call Elissa Davey at Garden of Innocence.

-Elissa got the morning call and asked Laura if she knew Keegan's real birth name and date of birth.
-After checking her records, she told Laura that Keegan had a sister and her name was Jeanette.
-Elissa mentioned to Laura that she remembered Jeanette had the cutest little toes and Laura told Elissa that this was funny as Keegan also had the cutest little toes.
+On that call Elissa asked the woman if she knew Keegan's real birth name and date of birth.
+After checking her records, she informed her that Keegan had a sister and her name was Jeanette.
+Elissa mentioned that she remembered Jeanette had the cutest little toes and the woman told Elissa that this was funny as Keegan also had the cutest little toes.

-At the next service in Garden of Innocence, Keegan, his mom, dad, grandmother and grandfather all came to pay thier respects and to lay a flower at Jeanette's head stone.
+At the next service at the Garden of Innocence in San Diego, Keegan, his mother and father, grandmother and grandfather all came to pay thier respects and to lay a flower at Jeanette's head stone.
 Since that time, they try to come out to every service to bring Jeanette a flower.
-Keegan's father told us that twins have a connection and Keegan will some day would have asked where his twin is and now he knows.
+Keegan's father told us that twins have a connection and Keegan some day would have asked where his twin is, and now he knows.

 We got the following letter from Keegans grandmother:

-My daughter, Laura Johnson, has been so worried about his sister ever since she found out about ther and she is greatly relieved to know that a kind and loving person handled this lastact of love instead of some impersonal institution.
+My daughter, (name redacted) has been so worried about his sister ever since she found out about her and she is greatly relieved to know that a kind and loving person handled this last act of love instead of some impersonal institution.

 It is important to all of us that Keegan know about his sister and that she is in Heaven with God.
 Now he has a place to visit her as well.